Selection committee guide

 Selection committee members assign a score between 0.1 and 9.0 (in increments of 0.1, with 9.0 being the highest and 0.1 being lowest) to their assigned nominations for each of the three criteria.
 ResearchNet will automatically calculate the nomination's overall score by averaging the score assigned to each criterion.

 In order to encourage selection committee members to differentiate between highly promising candidates and to ensure that the full range of the scale is used, a forced binning system has been implemented.
 The binning is done on the overall score and not on each criterion.
-The nominations assigned to a selection committee member must fall within each of the three following bins according to the proportion indicated in the table below:
+Members must ensure that their assigned nominations fall within each of the three bins identified in the table below, distributing the nomination according to the proportion indicated, and allocating the remaining 25% as they deem appropriate to compensate for a relatively strong or a relatively weak subset of nominations:

-The remaining 25 % may be distributed between the three bins as selection committee members deem appropriate, in order to compensate for a relatively strong or a relatively weak subset of nominations.
-We recommend that selection committee members review a number of nominations before entering scores, to establish a frame of reference for selection committee members to score all of their assigned nominations.
+We recommend that selection committee members review a number of nominations before entering scores in order to establish a frame of reference for selection committee members to score all of their assigned nominations.
 An electronic worksheet is provided to members to assist with the task of scoring and binning.

 In order for this system to work effectively, it is essential that the entire range within a bin be used.
 Therefore, every effort should be made to delineate nominations within a bin.
 For example, if 3 nominations are placed within the top bin then one should be ranked highest and one lowest with the remaining nomination ranked in between, if appropriate.

-As nomination volumes for this program are difficult to predict, reviewers are encouraged to scale the level of effort for reviews of lower quality nominations to the number of nomination assigned (the higher the nomination volume, the lower the time spent on nominations deemed to be in the "not recommended" range).
+As nomination volumes for this program are difficult to predict, reviewers are encouraged to scale the level of effort for reviews of lower quality nominations to the number of nominations assigned (i.e., the higher the nomination volume, the lower the time spent on nominations deemed to be in the "not recommended" range).
 Depending on the nomination volume received, variations on the forced binning system and/or triage of lower quality nominations may be implemented.

 Note: Selection committee members are required to bring their personal notes on their assigned nominations to the selection committee meeting.
 All notes will be securely destroyed after the selection committee meeting.